jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-10-25-disaster-survival-classification.md

 We can see that at the top of our table is whether the passenger is male (or not).
 Which kind of makes sense if you think about the movie - "Women and children first!".

 Class comes next.
 Specifically, whether a passenger was in the third class or not.
-If we go back up to our [EDA](#exploratory-data-analysis-(eda)), you'll see that most of the third class passengers did not survive, so it seemed logical that the model would place more importance on this.
+If we go back up to our [EDA](#exploratory-data-analysis-eda), you'll see that most of the third class passengers did not survive, so it seemed logical that the model would place more importance on this.

 #### Decision tree